 Automation is already all around us.
 Autonomous drones are delivering pizza in New Zealand, where they’ve been testing the idea for about three years.
 Closer to home, many of the customer service conversations you already have through chat are automated, and some of you may be working for companies that are using automated, cognitive systems like IPsoft’s Amelia to interact with customers.

-These capabilities such as Amelia (or Amazon’s Alexa in our homes) are often referred to as artificial intelligence (AI) or machine learning, with the latter in particular already making inroads into IT service management (ITSM) and IT support operations.
+These automation capabilities such as Amelia (or Amazon’s Alexa in our homes) are often referred to as artificial intelligence (AI) or machine learning, with the latter in particular already making inroads into IT service management (ITSM) and IT support operations and ITIL best practices.

 We can’t escape that automation costs in